zinkwazi/pfmb/README.md

 ## The backups ##
 Backups are created from the description and host name (from the config file) followed by a timestamp.

-## Scheduled backups ##
-Add the following to the crontab for your backup user to run the script regularly.
-0 6,12 * * * pfmb | logger -t pfsense_backup

 Enjoy :)